enisn/UraniumUI/docs/en/theming/Icons.md

 # Uranium UI: Icons

 Uranium UI uses font icons to render icons on all platforms.
-Uranium Core provides a set of icons that can be used in your application.Themes provide their own icon sets.
+Uranium Core provides a set of icons that can be used in your application.
+Themes provide their own icon sets.
 You can also use your own icons.

 ## Using icons